Come March, South Korea will transform into a beautiful pink paradise! Check out the best places to go and things to do during cherry blossom season.

 Explore South Korea beyond Seoul with the Korail Pass!

-Navigation Maps: Google Maps don’t work well in South Korea.
-Download Naver Map on your smartphone instead to navigate around South Korea.
+Navigation Maps: Google Maps doesn’t work well in South Korea.
+Download Naver Map (iOS / Android) on your smartphone instead to navigate around South Korea.

 Score Cheap Flights from Singapore to South Korea